moonbeamzebra/RESTaPI/readme.md

 -- sudo -s
 - Start the server :
 -- ./startRESTaPI
-NOTE: it takes about 60 seconds to start; wait for the following pattern:
+-- NOTE: it takes about 60 seconds to start; wait for the following pattern -- [...]
-[...]
 Started SelectChannelConnector@0.0.0.0:8080

 After RESTaPI is started, use a browser to do the above HTTP GETs and see the LED turning ON and OFF